Kiyohide Shima: Biography

 A native of Miyazaki prefecture, Shima was a graduate of the 39th class of the Imperial Japanese Naval Academy in 1911, ranking 69th out of 148 cadets.
 As a midshipman, he served aboard the cruisers Aso and Hashidate and the battleship Aki.
 As an ensign, he was assigned to the battleship Iwami, and as a sub-lieutenant, he served on the battlecruiser Ibuki, and cruiser Katori.

 Shima was promoted to lieutenant in 1918, and after taking courses in torpedo warfare and navigation, was assigned as Chief Communications Officer on the battlecruiser Kirishima.
 In 1921, he graduated from the Naval War College and was promoted to lieutenant commander.

-In 1925–1926, Shima was appointed aide-de-camp to HIH Prince Takamatsu Nobuhito, concurrently serving on the battleships Nagato and Fusō.
+In 1925–1926, Shima was appointed aide-de-camp to Prince Takamatsu Nobuhito, concurrently serving on the battleships Nagato and Fusō.
 In 1928–1929, he was sent to the United States and Europe.
 On his return, he served in a number of staff positions, primarily as an instructor at various naval ordnance schools.
 In 1933, he was promoted to captain, and in 1936, he received his first command, the cruiser Ōi.
 Shima became a rear admiral on 15 November 1939 and was Chief of Staff of the Maizuru Naval District.

 Pacific War

 With the start of the Pacific War, Shima was given a combat command, and led the Tulagi invasion force that occupied Tulagi in the Solomon Islands on 3 May 1942 as part of Operation Mo.

-Shima was promoted to vice admiral on 1 May 1943, and on 15 February 1944 became Commander in Chief of the IJN 5th Fleet.
+Shima was promoted to vice admiral on 1 May 1943, and on 15 February 1944 became commander in chief of the IJN 5th Fleet.